vsoch/gridtest/docs/_docs/getting-started/metrics.md

 ---
-title: Decorators
+title: Metrics
 category: Getting Started
-permalink: /getting-started/decorators/index.html
+permalink: /getting-started/metrics/index.html
 order: 6
 ---

-### Decorators
+### Metrics

-Gridtest includes a suite of decorators that can be added to gridtest.yml test yaml files in order to measure a benchmark or metric to optimize.
+Gridtest includes a suite of decorators that can be added to gridtest.yml test yaml files in order to measure a benchmark or metric.
 As an example, let's take a look at using the (likely familiar) timeit decorator, which we can find in `gridtest.decorators`: